yuvalherziger/anonymongo/README.md

 ##### 2.1.7.4 `--redactFieldsRegexp <REGEXP>`

-The `--redactFieldsRegexp` flag allows you to redact field names that match a specific regular expression.
+The `--redactFieldsRegexp` flag allows you to redact values of fields whose names match a specific regular expression.

 **Important notes:**